Liability Insurance: Medical Bill Coverage Explained

 Frequently asked questions

-The two primary types of liability coverage in auto insurance are bodily injury liability and property damage liability.
+There are two primary types of liability coverage in auto insurance: bodily injury liability and property damage liability.
+Property damage liability covers the cost of repairs or replacement for a wide range of property damage.

 Written by